defiasdev/play_GO_round/Euclidean/README.md

-# If you type two numbers, Tell the GCD using the Euclidean Algorithm!
+# If you type two numbers, Tell you the GCD using the Euclidean Algorithm!

 USAGE :